BlueQuartzSoftware/DREAM3D/Source/Plugins/IO/Documentation/IOFilters/DxWriter.md

 	1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1
 	…..

-The dx file with surface layer:
+The .dx file with a surface layer:

 	object 1 class gridpositions counts 120 204 192
 	origin 0 0 0